 The importance of contraception education and family planning is often underestimated by physicians providing care to people with schizophrenia.
 When compared to the general population, women with schizophrenia tend to have a higher rate of lifetime sexual partners and low utilization of contraception [1,2].
 While women with schizophrenia have a comparable number of pregnancies to the general population, these pregnancies are significantly more likely to be unplanned and more importantly, unwanted .
 In a keystone study done by Miller and Finnerty, 44.3% of pregnancies among surveyed women with schizophrenia-spectrum disorders were unplanned, but wanted, and 37% of pregnancies were both unplanned and unwanted .
 Unplanned and unwanted pregnancies have significant implications for both the health of the patient as well as the fetus.

 The most feared risk of an unwanted pregnancy in a person with schizophrenia is the psychotic denial of the pregnancy.
-Delayed acknowledgement of pregnancy will negatively impact the quality of prenatal care Sustained denial of the pregnancy can lead to a patient not recognizing signs of labor, ultimately resulting in unaided deliveries .
+Delayed acknowledgment of pregnancy will negatively impact the quality of Period should be added after citation Sustained denial of the pregnancy can lead to a patient not recognizing signs of labor, ultimately resulting in unaided deliveries .
 In the postpartum period, people with schizophrenia remain at high risk for acute psychotic exacerbations of their chronic illness, possibly due to low estrogen levels in the immediate postpartum period .
 Psychotic episodes in the postpartum period are particularly worrisome because they are highly associated with suicide and increased morbidity and mortality .
 In terms of fetal health, unwanted pregnancy in mothers with psychosis is significantly associated with offspring development of schizophrenia-spectrum disorders in adulthood [4,6].

 Many providers also wrongly assume that patients diagnosed with a serious mental illness, like schizophrenia, lack decisional-making capacity .
 A diagnosis of schizophrenia does not inherently signify impaired decision making .
 Instead, it indicates that a patient’s capacity and autonomy may fluctuate over time .
 Therefore, capacity should be evaluated while a patient is at their baseline and again in the setting of an acute exacerbation of symptoms.
 While being treated with an optimal antipsychotic regimen, a patient with schizophrenia should be encouraged to engage in discussions regarding their sexual health.
 These patients can also receive communication skills training and problem-solving strategies that enhance their autonomy .
 This treatment plan counteracts the aspects of schizophrenia that may impair decisional making capacity, such as command auditory hallucinations, delusional thinking, and disorganized thought .
 Since patients with schizophrenia may acutely decompensate, providers should consider the use of psychiatric advance directives.
 Psychiatric advance directives are currently permitted in 25 states and would allow a contraception plan to remain in place should a patient acutely decompensate and have impaired decision making [12,13].